tnwlsgk1002/tnwlsgk1002/README.md

 ### Hi there 👋, my name is Bibbidi
-I wanna be a developer.
+I wanna be a Android developer.

 - 🌱 I’m currently learning Android.
 - 📫 How to reach me: tnwlsgk1002@gmail.com